TrevorEdwards/bigredapp-android/README.md

 * Hopefully you find the comments within the code itself helpful (if not, add an Issue about it!), but for a birds-eye view of how it all works:
 * The relevant files are in [`app/src/main`](https://github.com/genkimarshall/bigredapp-android/tree/master/app/src/main).
 * Find the activities inside [here](https://github.com/genkimarshall/bigredapp-android/tree/master/app/src/main/java/is/genki/bigredapp/android).
-* `MainActivity.java` simply kicks off the `DiningListFragment.java` fragment, which displays a list of dining halls, along with some small text below it of its open status.
+* `MainActivity.java` simply kicks off the `DiningNowFragment.java` fragment, which displays a webview of now.dining.cornell.edu.
-  * The fragment implements `SwipeRefreshListFragment.java`, more details can be found in the Java doc inside.
-* Tapping on a row takes one to`DiningLocationActivity.java`, which displays details for the location (currently, just its menu).
 * `AboutFragment.java` is a simple fragment to display meta-details about the app.
-* All tabs within the navigation drawer are implemented as fragments, and follow a structure similar to that of DiningListFragment.
+* All tabs within the navigation drawer are implemented as fragments, and follow a structure similar to that of DiningNowFragment.
 * All GET requests are done through `SingletonRequestQueue.java`.
 It works using a [`RequestQueue`](https://developer.android.com/training/volley/requestqueue.html).
 The basic idea is that at the very start (in `MainActivity.java`), a `RequestQueue` is started and stays around for the lifetime of the app.
 So, any time in the app process you can simply access it to add a request on to the queue.

 ## Up and Running